ktsnkmrcom/gazo/README.md

 ### Flags

 --src string   File name of png image. (default "temporary")
---alt string   Word to insert into image. default is no insertion.
+--alt string   Word to insert into image. default is no insertion. (default " ")
 --width int    Width in pixels (default 1080)
 --height int   Height in pixels (default 1080)
 --hex string   Specify the background color. "random" will choose a random color. (default "e0e0e0")